CSC-IT-Center-for-Science/Attribute-Test-Service/README.md

 * Basic add/delete functionality for attributes
 * Optional validation regex for attributes
 * Comparation of received attributes against attributes in database with validation
-* Stores names of released attributes and validation status for each invdividual user (persistent-id, schachomeorganization stored as received)
+* Stores names of released attributes and validation status for each individual user (persistent-id, schachomeorganization stored as received)

 ## Preconditions